Post-exercise leg care for horses – ice, poultice, sweats, and liniments

-The legs of your horse are critical - and it’s up to us as riders and Grooms to monitor them daily and notice any subtle (or not so subtle) changes.
+The legs of your horse are critical – and it’s up to us as riders and horse owners to monitor them daily and notice any subtle (or not so subtle) changes.
 After a ride, you have a minimum of three things to do to your horse’s legs!
 You may also need to do a little more, depending on many factors.
 These factors include:

 - Does your horse have previous injuries?